-Any Disney character appearing in animated or live Disney films, TV shows or games.
+Any Disney character appearing in animated or live‐action Disney films, TV shows or games.

 Unless you are a child age 11 or younger, please refrain from dressing up as a Tokyo Disney Resort Cast Member.

-Even if you are dressed as a character as defined above, you will be unable to enter the Park if your costume is overly revealing or has a long train.
+Even if you are dressed as a character as defined above, you will not be allowed to enter the Park if your costume is overly revealing or has a long train.
 For more details,

 Please dress in a manner that suits the image and appeal of the Disney character.